Daylight and Visual Comfort

 Daylight, Glare and the WELL Building Standard

-Why daylight matters in WELL
+Why daylight matters in WELL related projects

 Daylight is not only about brightness

 A common mistake is to treat daylight as a simple measure of how much natural light enters a space.
-In practice, visual comfort depends on the quality, direction, distribution and intensity of light, as well as how people are positioned within the space.
+In practice, visual comfort depends on the quality, direction, distribution and intensity of light, as well as how people are positioned within the room.

 Too little daylight can make a space feel enclosed or heavily dependent on artificial lighting.
 Too much uncontrolled daylight can create glare, heat gain and uncomfortable contrast.
 The best daylight strategies usually sit between these extremes.